Payut Ngaokrachang: Later work

-Attempts to make more animated features were rebuffed because of the expense involved.
-It was cheaper for Thai movie studios to make live-action films.

-His next animated film wasn't made until 1992, when he was subsidized by Film of Japan to make a film for educating girls under the title My Way.

-He's also been a guest lecturer on animation at many universities.
+Payut's attempts to make more animated features were rebuffed due to cost overruns.
+Hence, his next animated film was not made until 1992, when he was subsidized by the Japanese government to make a film for educating girls under the title My Way.
+He had also been a guest lecturer on animation at many universities before his death in Bangkok on 27 May 2010.

-Payut's The Adventure of Sudsakorn is occasionally screened at film and animation festivals around the world.
+The Adventure of Sudsakorn is occasionally screened at film and animation festivals around the world.

 Legacy

 The Thai Short Film & Video Festival has the Payut Ngaokrachang prize for animation.
 The award is a medallion designed by Payut.

 While feature-length animated features are rare in the Thai film industry since The Adventure of Sudsakorn, animation is widely used in Thai television series and in commercials.
 A 3D animated Sudsakorn series is one such show.

 In 2006, Thailand's first computer-animated feature film, Khan Kluay, about King Naresuan the Great's war elephant, was released.
 It was directed by Kompin Kemgunerd, who worked on various Disney features such as Atlantis: The Lost Empire and Tarzan, and Blue Sky Studios' Ice Age.
 Although the work was mostly done on computers, Kompin faced many of the same difficulties in funding and human resources that Payut faced.

 A second traditionally animated feature, The Life of Buddha, produced by Wallapa Pimthong, was released on December 5, 2007.

 In 2017, he was featured as a Google Doodle on what would have been his 88th birthday.